kornelski/http-cache-semantics/README.md

 # Can I cache this? [![Build Status](https://travis-ci.org/kornelski/http-cache-semantics.svg?branch=master)](https://travis-ci.org/kornelski/http-cache-semantics)

+> This library is forked from [http-cache-semantics](https://github.com/kornelski/http-cache-semantics), adding support for web standards and exporting in ESM format.

 `CachePolicy` tells when responses can be reused from a cache, taking into account [HTTP RFC 7234](http://httpwg.org/specs/rfc7234.html) rules for user agents and shared caches.
 It also implements [RFC 5861](https://tools.ietf.org/html/rfc5861), implementing `stale-if-error` and `stale-while-revalidate`.
 It's aware of many tricky details such as the `Vary` header, proxy revalidation, and authenticated responses.